iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>GEO</summary>

+Version 16.1.3
+- Adjusted AutoSubCharge, AutoFullCircle, and AutoEntrust to no longer need the "fixes" implemented to prevent double activiation.
+- Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.

 Version 16.1.2
 -- Fixed an error in the code for checking if a party member has Immanence or Chain Affinity active.